KeyofSamuel/generate-restic/README.md

   * 'pruning_tags:' are part of Restic's "remove" options.
 Tags set here are used to include/exclude specific tags during the pruning process.
 A list of individual tags are considered as an OR list (eg. tag1 OR tag2).
 Tags set together with a comma (eg. tag1,tag2) are kept together as an AND list (tag1 AND tag2).
 The lists can be mixed together (eg. tag1 OR (tag2 AND tag3)).
   * Keeping the hostname as DEFAULT will set pruning to occur only for snapshots taken from the host where the script was generated.
 A different host can be specified, or leave the option blank to specify all host's snapshots.
   * 'group_by:' will group the snapshots together for a more controlled pruning.
 Any of the three options (paths,tags,hosts) can be used and separated by a comma if more than one is used.
 See the Restic manual for more specific inforamtion on how pruning and tags work.

+## Things To Know

+### Logging

+  The backup scripts do log some of what occurs to a log rotated log file in the .config/restic-backup/logs directory.
+While the logging does technically work, it is in need of plenty of work.
+It is definitely on the future roadmap.